Democrats argue ‘right matters’ in Trump impeachment trial

 A new poll from The Associated Press-NORC Center for Public Affairs Research showed the public slightly more likely to say the Senate should convict and remove Trump from office than to say it should not, 45% to 40%.
 But a sizable percentage, 14%, said they didn't know enough to have an opinion.

-The strategy of more witnesses, though, seemed all but settled.
-Republicans rejected Democratic efforts to get Trump aides including former national security adviser John Bolton and acting chief of staff Mick Mulvaney to testify in back-to-back votes earlier this week.
+After both cases have been presented, senators will face the question of whether want to call witnesses to testify, an issue that seems all but settled.
+Republicans rejected Democratic efforts to get Trump aides, including former national security adviser John Bolton and acting chief of staff Mick Mulvaney, to testify in back-to-back votes earlier this week.
+It's likely to come up for a Senate vote next week.

 Associated Press writers Mary Clare Jalonick, Alan Fram, Andrew Taylor, Laurie Kellman, Matthew Daly and Padmananda Rama in Washington and Bill Barrow in Osage, Iowa, contributed to this report.